 Family tree for Edgar Aetheling, son of Edward the Exile showing:

-Edgar Aetheling was born around 1051 and died around 1126.
+Edgar Aetheling was born around 1051.
 He was the son of Edward the Exile who had fled England after the death of his father, King Edmund Ironside because the Dane Canute had seized the throne.
 His mother was Agatha, possibly the daughter of Yaroslav of Kiev.
 He was styled Aetheling because he was the grandson of a king.
 There are no details of the family’s lives while they were in exile.

 Edgar and his family were recalled to England by Edward the Confessor in 1056.
 It is thought that Edward, who was childless, intended to make Edward his heir.
 The family reached England in the late Summer of 1057.
 Shortly afterwards, Edgar’s father died, the circumstances of his death are not known but he may have been murdered.